Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Preliminaries

-\subsection{Chance Constraint Evaluation based on Tail Inequalities}
+\subsection{Chance Constraint Evaluation Based on Tail Inequalities}

-As the probability $(Pr(W(X)> C)$ used in the objective functions is usually computational expensive to evaluate exactly, we use the approach taken in \cite{DBLP:conf/gecco/XieHAN019} and compute an upper bound on this probability using tail inequalities~\cite{Motwani1995}.
-We assume that $w(s) \in [a(s)-\delta, a(s)+\delta]$ holds for each $s \in V$ which allows to use Chebyshev's inequality and Chernoff bounds.
+For uniformly distributed weights, the exact joint distribution can be computed as a convolution if the random variables are independent.
+Furthermore, there is also an exact expression for the Irwin-Hall distribution~\citep{MR1326603} which assumes that all random variables are independent and uniformly distributed within [0, 1].
+However, these approaches are not practical when the number of random components is large and as in our case grows with the input size.
+As the probability $\Pr(W(X)> C)$ used in the objective functions is computationally expensive to determine exactly, we use the approach taken in~\citet{DBLP:conf/gecco/XieHAN019} and compute an upper bound on this probability using tail inequalities~\citep{MotwaniRaghavan}.
+We assume that $w(v) \in [a(v)-\delta, a(v)+\delta]$ is uniformly distributed within the given interval for each $v \in V$.
+This allows us to use Chebyshev's inequality and Chernoff bounds.